ukemp/ktor-mqtt/README.md

 })
 ```

+When the `publish()` method returns successfully, all acknowledgement messages required for the QoS level
+used, will be transmitted between the server and the client.
+Note that the `desiredQoS` might be
+automatically downgraded, in case the server sent a lower max.
+QoS in its CONNACK message.
+The QoS that
+was actually used is the return value of this method.

-`PublishRequest` is a data class, hence you can reuse it, if you just want to change specific properties:
+`PublishRequest` is a data class, hence you can reuse it, if you just want to change some properties:

 ```kotlin
 val next = publishRequest.copy(payload = "Another payload".encodeToByteString())